EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 22 is correct
 ```

-The `:=` operator is used as a way to reduce repetitive temporal variable assignments.
+We use the `:=` operator as a way to reduce repetitive temporal variable assignments.
 In the absence of it, the same game may look like below:

 ```python
 '''guess_game.py'''